hugo19941994/megasd-db-generator/README.md

 # Install dependencies
 pipenv install

-# Download info from GB or IGDB using Postman

-# Set the GB API Key
+# Set the IGDB API Key
 export IGDB_API_KEY=9a286a31-6da4-4fc3-a356-dcc62d1eb289

-# Download info from GB and generate the JSON DB (they will be downloaded in the dbs folder)
+# Download DATs from No-Intro and Redump
+./generator/main.py --download-dats

+# Downloads info from IGDB
+./generator/main.py --download-db

+# Generate the final DB in a zip file
+./generator/main.py --generate-xml

+# Or all stages at the same time
-./generator/main.py --download-dats --download-db --generate-xml
+# ./generator/main.py --download-dats --download-db --generate-xml
 ```

-This will generate a `.zip` file with the thumbnails, the XML database, and a list of fuzzy matched ROMs.
+The generated `.zip` file contains the thumbnails, the XML database, and a list of fuzzy matched ROMs.

+## Missing info

+**The DB is a work-in-progress**.
+It might never be 100% complete.

+If you want to contribute any missing info I encourage you to add the info in [IGDB](https://www.igdb.com/discover) and the CI pipeline should automatically integrate those changes.

+For any missing images first check the [libretro](https://github.com/libretro-thumbnails/libretro-thumbnails) repo.
+If the image is missing upload a PR there and open an issue here mentioning the screenshot.
+After the image is resized and its palette optimized it will be merged.